Germany–Ukraine relations: 1990–2014

 In 1991, Germany opposed Ukrainian independence and the dissolution of the Soviet Union, according to archived German Foreign Ministry files released in 2022.
 In November 1991, facing the imminent dissolution of the Soviet Union, German Chancellor Helmut Kohl offered Russia to "exert influence on the Ukrainian leadership" for it to join a proposed confederation with Russia.
 Germany changed its stance only when Ukrainian independence became inevitable after the independence referendum held in December 1991, and then recognized Ukraine.

-In 2011, the Nord Stream 1 made Ukraine economically vulnerable.

-During Russian-Ukrainian wars
+During the Russo-Ukrainian War (2014–present)

+Merkel era

-In 2014, Germany was part of the Normandy format discussions aimed at halting the invasion of Ukraine by Russia.
+The German Wandel durch Handel (aka Ostpolitik) policy was dramatically shaken after 2014 as Russia threatened Ukraine, seized Crimea, and sponsored fighting in eastern Ukraine; Angela Merkel led the Normandy format discussions aimed at halting the invasion of Ukraine by Vladimir Putin.
 Germany stopped all sales of weapons to Ukraine, officially due to the long-standing policy of never sending weapons to conflict zones.
-The German Ostpolitik policy was dramatically shaken after 2014 as Russia threatened Ukraine, seized Crimea, and sponsored fighting in eastern Ukraine.
 Berlin denounced Moscow's actions as a violation of international law, and took a leadership role in formulating EU sanctions.
-However, Germany depends heavily on Russian energy supplies via the Nord Stream pipeline, so it has proceeded cautiously and opposed American efforts to cancel Nord Stream.
+However, Germany depended heavily on Russian energy supplies via the Nord Stream pipeline, so it proceeded cautiously and opposed American efforts to cancel Nord Stream.

+Germany and France both exerted substantial influence in peace talks between Russia and Ukraine, and in February 2015 these resulted in a ceasefire known as the Minsk II agreement.
+In July 2015 Germany loaned 500mn euro to Ukraine to help rebuild eastern Ukraine's infrastructure.

+In June 2016 Germany contributed euro 6mn to the United Nations World Food Programme (WFP) to continue to provide food assistance to more than 200,000 people affected by the conflict in eastern Ukraine.

 In July 2018, the planned Nord Stream 2 gas pipeline from Russia to Germany was opposed by Ukrainian President Petro Poroshenko.

+As of 2019 Germany was reported to be the third-largest donor to Ukraine, after the US and EU.
+The German Foreign Ministry indicated that since 2014, Germany had contributed almost €1.2 billion of funding to Ukraine as well as another €200 million via EU contributions.